asiah47/asiah47/README.md

 ### What I'm Working On

 - **PlanIT** – My final year project: a web app to help plan and manage events.
-- **Data Mining Project** – Using machine learning to predict credit defaults and explore distance-based algorithms.
-- **RSA Encryption Tool** – A Java-based prototype to demonstrate how RSA works, built for my Security & Encryption module.

 ---

 ### What I'm Learning